jocosocial/twitarr/rest_documentation.md

 * mentions=username - Optional (Default: No Filter) - Filter by mentions of username specified
 * include_author=true - Optional (Default: false) - When filtering by mentions, include posts mentioning *or* written by the username specified
 * starred=true - Optional (Default: false) - Return only posts by starred users (You must be logged in for this to work.)
+* reacted=true - Optional (Default: false) - Return only posts where the current user has reacted to the post (You must be logged in for this to work.)

 #### Returns